Privacy Policy

 This is the privacy notice and cookies policy of RedTech Recruitment Ltd. In this document, “we”, “our”, or “us” refer to RedTech Recruitment Ltd. This policy governs the collection, storage and use of personal information collected by us:

-• via our website at https://redtech-recruit.com/ (the “Site“), or
+- via our website at https://redtech-recruit.com/ (the “Site”), or

-• as a result of us matching your CV, as uploaded by you onto a job board online, such as Milkround, CV Library, Monster, LinkedIn, Indeed etc. or share data via any other social media functions to a vacancy we are seeking to fill for one of our clients; or
+- as a result of us matching your CV, as uploaded by you onto a job board online such as Milkround, CV Library, Monster, LinkedIn, Indeed etc., to a vacancy we are seeking to fill for one of our clients; or

-• from your business card;
+- from your business card; or

-• as a result of personal recommendations; or
+- as a result of personal recommendations; or

-• from company websites; or
+- from company websites; or

-• in the course of us providing permanent and/or temporary recruitment and resourcing services to you (“Services“) where “you” are a candidate, potential candidate, consultant, client contact or contact at any other organisation involved in the introduction and/or supply of a candidate’s services, such as a contact at a recruitment process outsourcing company, personal service company or umbrella company.
+- in the course of us providing permanent and/or temporary recruitment and resourcing services to you (“Services”) where “you” are a candidate, potential candidate, consultant, client contact or contact at any other organisation involved in the introduction and/or supply of a candidate’s services (such as a contact at a recruitment process outsourcing company, personal service company or umbrella company).

 This policy will tell you how we use the data collected and processed from you and when you use our website redtech-recruit.com.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.